 Teaching

-The aim of this stay is to give you a gentle introduction to mountaineering within an exceptional panorama.
-During the ice school, the guide will teach you the basic techniques for walking on a glacier: roping up, ice axe handling, use of crampons depending on the terrain, etc.
+Everything will be done to help you achieve a successful ascent of this astonishing peak.
+The first day, the guide will teach you the mountaineering basic techniques : roping up, ice axe handling, use of crampons depending on the terrain...